jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization.md

     - p.
 95: assignment as linear program
     - p.
 98: necktie example of shadow prices
 * Paul Nahin, [When Least is Best](https://amzn.to/3Wn0ctq) --- narrative mathematics about optimization topics methods
 * *A book about Operations Research during WWII?*  Maybe Malcom Gladwell's [Bomber Mafia](https://amzn.to/3kwvGjt), despite qualms?
 Would really like engage Paul Samuelson and Abraham Wald during the WWII effort and the rise of Operations Research in the post-war US.
-Maybe Alex Abella's [Soldiers of Reason: The RAND Corporation and the Rise of the American Empire](https://amzn.to/3wkcrfw)
+Maybe Alex Abella's [Soldiers of Reason: The RAND Corporation and the Rise of the American Empire](https://amzn.to/3wkcrfw) ([NYT Review](https://www.nytimes.com/2008/09/21/books/review/Heilbrunn-t.html))
 * *Miscellaneous articles from old operations research journals?*
 * Thie & Keogh, [An Introduction to Linear Programming and Game Theory](https://amzn.to/3DtZ8NV) --- might be a good combo text; emphasis on graphical methods and use of excel, which we would supplement with a treatment in Mathematica